Barlon Sequeira

-Barlon Sequeira (born 25 May 1998) is a Costa Rican professional footballer who plays for Sporting San José in the Liga FPD.
+Barlon Andrés Sequeira Sibaja (born 25 May 1998) is a Costa Rican professional footballer who plays for Municipal Liberia in the Liga FPD.

 Career

 Sequeuira made his league debut for Liga Deportiva Alajuelense on August 28, 2016 against San Carlos.
 In October 2020 he signed a new contract with the club of which he said he “had dreamt of playing for as a child” to take him up to 2023.
-Sequeira was an ever present during Apertura 2020 when Alajuelense won the national title.
+Sequeira was present during Apertura 2020 when Alajuelense won the national title.
 However, the following season, with the arrival of Albert Rudé as the new manager, Sequeira saw fewer opportunities and a transfer to Sporting San José followed in 2022.

 International career

 He made his debut for the Costa Rica national football team on the 17 October 2018 against Colombia at the Red Bull Arena (New Jersey).